NETWAYS/fundamentals4puppet-training/sections/resources/05_resource_defaults.md

 ****

-* You will at a vhost definition to your webserver in this lab
+* You will add a vhost definition to your webserver in this lab

 ## Steps:

 ****

-* Set the resource default for file resources to provide owner "root", group "root" and mode "0644"
+* Set the resource defaults for file resources to provide owner "root", group "root" and mode "0644"
 * Add a host entry "vhost.localdomain" for your vhost on your server
 * Add a configuration file for your vhost creating a name based vhost
 * Create the document root "/var/www/vhost.localdomain" and an index file saying "Hello World"